Nuestro enfoque ante las afecciones neurovasculares

 An internationally recognized leader in stroke research, Montefiore Einstein is a founding partner and key member of the New York City Collaborative Regional Coordinating Center (NYC-RCC), the largest National Institutes of Health (NIH)-funded, multi-institutional consortium dedicated to stroke prevention, treatment, education and rehabilitation efforts to reduce the burden of stroke on children and adults throughout the country.
 Distinguished as an NIH StrokeNet Regional Coordinating Center since the inception of the NIH StrokeNet in 2013, we are among an elite group of only 27 centers in the nation to be awarded a five-year grant, funded by the National Institute of Neurological Disorders and Stroke (NINDS)/NIH.
 We spearhead and participate in numerous clinical trials to advance promising interventions for stroke prevention, treatment, recovery and rehabilitation for patients with or at risk of a stroke across all stages of life.

 A collaborative effort between the NIH and Montefiore Einstein, the Icahn School of Medicine at Mount Sinai, New York University School of Medicine and other affiliated institutions and partner sites, our Regional Coordinating Center encompasses all boroughs of New York City, Westchester, Long Island and Upstate New York, as well as Nashville, TN, and we continue to expand our network.
-As one of the top NIH StrokeNet centers enrolling minority groups to ensure that a diverse population of patients is represented in our clinical trials, we are committed to serving children and adults who are underrepresented in stroke research, and to advancing culturally sensitive interventions and protocols for populations most at risk for stroke.
 We also continue to develop interdisciplinary endovascular platforms, new devices and intersectional strategies for conducting ultra-rapid clinical trials.

 At the Montefiore Einstein Comprehensive Neurovascular Center we are also leaders in education, advancing programs and training for the next generation of top multidisciplinary experts in stroke care.